ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This document also requests creation of a new "Distributed Aggregation Protocol (DAP)" page.
 This page will contain several new registries, described in the following sections.
-All registries are administered under the Expert Review policy {{!RFC8126}}.
+All registries are administered under the Specification Required policy {{!RFC8126}}.

 ### Batch Modes Registry {#batch-mode-reg}